wri/sentinel-tree-cover/README.md

 *  Select least cloudy image if max CC > 15%, otherwise select the image closest to the middle of the month
 *  Linearly interpolate clouds and cloud shadows with a rolling median
 *  Smooth time series data with a rolling median
-*  Linearly interpolate image stack to a 5 day timestep
+*  Linearly interpolate image stack to a 15 day timestep
 *  Smooth time stack with Whittaker smoother
-*  Go back through and remove clouds, cloud shadows one final time

 # License